Introducing a new type of shared living that started here May 1, 2012.

 3. Home cooked meals will be included!

-Every week there are 2 or 3 dinners (feasts) and several smaller meal preparations.
-Those who cook receive some money back from the house fund.
-Even at times when there is no meal, there are often leftovers or it can be a chance to cook on your own or go out for dinner.
-We have a house fund that will pay for purchases from farmers’ markets, Karma Food coop, an organic delivery service, ONFC buying club for bulk grains, etc.
+Almost every day there is a large lunch and/or dinner (feast).
+Even at times when there is no meal, there are often leftovers or it can be a chance to cook something simple.
+We have a house fund that will pay for purchases from farmers’ markets, Karma Food coop, an organic delivery service, small local stores, etc.

 4. Environmental focus.

 We are looking for people who care about the environment and are willing to avoid plastic packaging and products, open to fixing things instead of buying new, and not wearing/using chemically scented incense, perfumes, cologne, soap/shampoo, etc unless very natural.

 Depending on size and room features, monthly amounts range from around $500 to $600 and include basic food ingredients, toilet paper, cleaning supplies, all utilities, high speed fiber internet and a house phone for outgoing calls.